RU

 • Can withstand significant loads and serve the patient for a long time;

-• Match the natural tooth enamel in color and do not change color after prolonged use.
+• Match the natural tooth enamel in shade and do not change color after prolonged use.

-The doctor installs the filling so that it is not perceived as a foreign body.
-Its surface is polished and smoothed to make it perfectly smooth.
+The doctor installs the filling in such a way that it is not perceived as a foreign body.
+Its surface is ground and polished to become perfectly smooth.

-Fillings are most often placed on permanent teeth rather than on milk teeth.
-However, in some cases, fillings are also used for treating children whose temporary bite has not yet been replaced with permanent teeth.
+Fillings are most often placed on permanent teeth rather than on primary teeth.
+However, in some cases, fillings are also used for treating children whose temporary dentition has not yet been replaced with permanent teeth.

-Fillings can be placed in different areas — on the front and chewing surfaces of teeth, and in between teeth.
+Fillings can be placed in different areas – on the front and chewing surfaces of teeth, as well as in interdental spaces.

-There are no direct contraindications for fillings.
-This technique is even used for patients with increased tooth sensitivity, provided that effective pain relief is applied.
+There are no direct contraindications for dental fillings.
+This procedure can even be performed in cases of increased tooth sensitivity, provided that effective anesthesia is applied.
 However, some patients may have an allergy to specific materials used in fillings.
 In this case, the doctor will suggest alternative options.

 Dental Fillings - 2